znss1989/exercise-news-api/README.md

 - [ ] Add endpoints for channel
 - [ ] Integrate UI for APIs
 - [ ] Add endpoints for articles
+- [ ] Filter articles by word count
 - [ ] Wrap up and documentation